TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

 ## Scenario Authoring

-### Passing context after union node
+### Passing the context after the Union node
-A sequence of split and union deletes all the variables other than those explicitly declared in the Union node.
+A sequence of Split and Union nodes deletes all the variables other than those explicitly declared in the Union node.

 ![img](img/passingContextBeyondUnion.png)

-Additional steps must be taken to pass any context (values) that might be lost otherwise downstream the Split node.
+Additional steps must be taken to pass any context (values) that might otherwise be lost downstream the Split node.
 What makes things a bit (only a bit) more complicated is that the Union node expects that all the branches bring identical data structures to it.
 The way out is to declare a record variable before a Split node which will contain all the context needed to be available downstream of the Union node.
-This variable should be a part of each branch output ‘joined’ by the Union branch.
+This record variable should be part of every branch output that is 'joined' by the Union branch.
 Even if it looks a bit redundant, this will do the job.

-In the example above, Assuming that the variable which holds all the context needed to be passed downstream the Union node is called context, then the branch1 and branch2 outputs would be:
+In the example above, assuming that the variable which holds all the context needed to be passed downstream the Union node is called `context`, then the branch1 and branch2 outputs would be defined as:

 ```
 {“branchName: “branch1”, “value”: #branch1Content, “context”: #context}